Allen Parish, Louisiana: Economy

 Allen Parish had 303 employer establishments in 2021, with a total employment of 3,513.
 Allen Parish's gross domestic product in 2022 was $898,617.

 Lumber production is a strong industry in the parish, particularly in the area of Oakdale.

 The Coushatta Casino Resort, owned and operated by the Coushatta Tribe of Louisiana, is located in Kinder and employs about 2,600 people.

 According to the Kinder Chamber of Commerce, "the gaming and hospitality industries, along with a plywood manufacturing facility, three prison facilities and a natural gas relay facility are the major private sector employers in the parish."
 The primary crops are rice and soybeans.

+Allen Parish is home to the Allen Parish Public Safety Complex, which has hosted ICE detainees since 2016.
+In 2018, a dedicated ICE facility was added to the complex.
+In a 2025 contract, the facility charged the federal government $347,000 to operate on a yearly basis, plus $21.95 per detainee per day, increasing to $19.75 when there are over 170 detainees.
+Allen Parish Public Safety Complex has the longest average detention time of any detention center in Louisiana, and has been the subject of detainee mistreatment allegations since 2021.

 Arts and culture

 The Coushatta Tribe of Louisiana's territory is bounded within Allen and Jefferson Davis parishes, and the tribe maintains traditional creative expressions such as music, dance, and fiber arts.
 An annual powwow celebrating these arts takes place at the Coushatta Casino Resort near Kinder.

 Allen Parish is the origin of several notable musicians: blues singer Roy Brown, and zydeco musicians Preston Frank and his son Keith Frank.

 The Allen Parish Tourism Commission operates the Allen Parish Cultural Center near Kinder.

 On September 27, 2008, the Allen Parish Tourist Commission opened Leatherwood Museum in Oakdale in a two-story house which served during the early 20th century as a hospital where women waited on the second-floor balcony to deliver their babies.
 The museum focuses on the history of agriculture and timber.